AngleProtocol/angle-docs/guides/getAgEUR.md

 If you want to exchange your agEUR back to another token, you have a few options:

 - Swap them against another token directly on [Angle](https://app.angle.money/#/user/burn) or a decentralized exchange like [Uniswap](https://app.uniswap.org).
-- Send money back directly to your bank account through our off-ramp parner Mt.
-Pelerin.
+- Send money back directly to your bank account through our off-ramp parner Mt Pelerin.

 Swapping agEUR back to another token on Angle is a similar process than buying agEUR.